succinctlabs/sp1-helios/README.md

-# SP1 Telepathy
+# SP1 Helios

 ## Overview

 On-chain Ethereum light client built with SP1.

-- `/program`: The SP1 Telepathy program
+- `/program`: The SP1 Helios program
-- `/contracts`: Contracts for the Telepathy light client
+- `/contracts`: Contracts for the Helios light client
 - `/primitives`: Common types shared between the program, contract, and script
 - `/script`: Scripts for getting the contract's genesis parameters and generating proofs